pleabargain/EnglishHelpsYourCareer/idioms.business.md

 When someone wastes or loses something, it is said to "go down the drain."
 <details><summary><b>Examples</b></summary>
 <p>
 He dropped out of college in his third year and never continued his studies.
 All of his hard work and money went down the drain.

+We watched all of our efforts go down the drain as the river carried away our farm.

 </p>
 </details>